 The following steps are taken each year beginning in the fall.

-All the incandescent light bulbs in my apartment have been replaced with 100 watt fluorescent bulbs, (at less operating cost than incandescents).
+All the incandescent light bulbs in my apartment have been replaced with 100 watt LED bulbs, (at less operating cost than incandescents).
 There are three ceiling fixtures, each with three bulbs.
 That is 300 watts of power per fixture including several lamps which are each equipped with a 100 watt white fluorescent bulb.